-A non-historic addition to Liggett Hall as well as a non-historic addition to the Dispensary building (or Post Hospital) could be renovated or could each be demolished and replaced with new structures of the same floor area.
+A non-contributinghistorie addition to Liggett Hall as well as a non-contributinghistorie addition to the Dispensary building (or Post Hospital) could be renovated or could each be demolished and replaced with new structures (for the purposes of environmental review, it is assumed that any demolished space would be replaced with the same square footage) of the same floor area.
 In addition, a new structure would be constructed on the Soissons Concession Site, the open area north of Building 110, immediately west of Soissons Landing; this structure would provide restaurant and support space for the adjacent event space.
 Similar to renovation of historic structures, design and construction of new structures on the North Island is subject to the requirements of the Governors Island Historic District Preservation and Design Manual.